-Despite having only 17% of the global population, Africa is a victim of many of the world's debilitating health disorders.
+Despite having only 18% of the global population, Africa is a victim of many of the world's debilitating health disorders.

-According to the World Health Organization, 70% of the global HIV/AIDS cases and 92% of malarial diseases occur in Africa.
+According to the World Health Organization, 68% of the global HIV/AIDS cases and 95% of malarial diseases occur in Africa.

 These and other medical conditions are attributed primarily to viral infection and widespread poverty caused by extreme climatic conditions and civil unrest, coupled with inadequate preventative measures.
 While extensive drought generates widespread famine, civil disturbances generate millions of displaced persons.
-Likewise, with only 63% of the Sub-Saharan African population having access to safe drinking water, water-born bacterial diseases such as cholera and schistosomiasis are common.
+Likewise, with only 65% of the Sub-Saharan African population having access to basic intensified by lack of management.

+drinking water, water-born bacterial diseases such as cholera and schistosomiasis are common.

 Many people in Africa lack access to western medicine, and as a result depend on traditional health practices to combat disease.
 In addition, some traditional beliefs run counter to western medical practice and perhaps discourage individuals from utilizing those services even when they are available.
-This problem is further intensified by lack of federal regulatory healthcare management.
+This problem is further federal regulatory healthcare